 For guests traveling from the US please see: https://fr.usembassy.gov/covid-19-information/ and https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/France.html for current advice.

-Your passport should be valid for at least six months beyond the period of stay.
-Please be sure to fill out the "Emergency Next of Kin" section in your passport
+Your passport should be valid for at least three months beyond the period of stay.
+It is advised to have at least one blank page.
+Please be sure to fill out the "Emergency Next of Kin" section in your passport.

 France is a party to the Schengen Agreement.
 This means that U.S., Canadian, Australian and European citizens may enter France for up to 90 days for tourist or business purposes without a visa.
 All other nationalities must check the visa entry requirements before your departure.
 You need sufficient funds and a return airline ticket.